Piziik/ExProj1/README.md

 ### 1. Target Variable Distribution

-- **Mushroom Dataset**: The target variable shows a balanced distribution between edible and poisonous mushrooms.
-This balance is essential for our classification tasks
+- **Mushroom Dataset**: A balanced distribution of both poisonous and edible mushrooms is displayed by the target variable

-- **VGChartz Dataset**: The `total_sales` variable reveals a right-skewed distribution.
-This skew could complicate regression modeling by leading to biased predictions
+- **VGChartz Dataset**: A right-skewed distribution is shown by the `total_sales` variable. ⁤⁤Regression modeling may become more difficult as a result of this skew's biased predictions

 ### 2. Independent Variable Distributions

-- **Mushroom Dataset**: The independent variables vary in their distributions, with some categories being more common than others.
-This variation is important as it can influence the model performance
+- **Mushroom Dataset**: The distribution of the independent variables differ, with certain categories having a higher frequency than others.
+This variance may have an impact on the model's functionality

-- **VGChartz Dataset**: The numerical features generally exhibit balanced distributions, though a few show slight skewness.
-Understanding these distributions is crucial for appropriate data transformation
+- **VGChartz Dataset**: Most of the numerical features have balanced distributions, however a small number have mild skewness

 ### 3. Overlapping Data and Noise

-- **Mushroom Dataset**: While there are a few outliers, they are manageable.
+- **Mushroom Dataset**: The outliers are present but not too many.
 Overall, the dataset appears relatively clean, with no significant contradictions between features

-- **VGChartz Dataset**: There are notable outliers in the `total_shipped` feature.
-These outliers may introduce noise and complicate our predictive modeling efforts
+- **VGChartz Dataset**: The `total_shipped` feature contains a few noteworthy outliers.
+These anomalie have the potential to add noise and make our predictive modeling more difficult

 ### 4. Redundancy

-- **Mushroom Dataset**: Some features, such as `cap-color` and `gill-color`, may be redundant.
-Identifying and possibly removing these redundant features could simplify this model without sacrificing its performance
+- **Mushroom Dataset**: There may be duplication in some features, like `cap-color` and `gill-color`.
+It would be possible to simplify this model without compromising its functionality

 - **VGChartz Dataset**: There is a high correlation between `vgchartz_score` and `critic_score`, indicating potential redundancy.
 It may be beneficial to eliminate one of these features in future analyses